henriksommerfeld/blog-hugo/content/article/2020-02-26-mac-setup/index.md

 ### Arrange windows

 For a MacBook with a small screen, this might not be that useful, but with a larger display I find it really helpful.
 It's basically to enable the possibilities that has been in Windows for many years, like putting two windows next to each other.
 There are a number of applications that does this.
 I use [Rectangle][5] because it's free and [open source][6].
 Though it is possible to align windows next to each other out-of-the-box as well, that involves precision clicking on the green maximise button, so it doesn't count.

+## Keyboard navigation

+To be able to use the keyboard in dialogue windows and such, you need to enable a setting because...I wish I knew.

+_System Preferences_ -> _Keyboard_ -> _Shortcuts_ -> _Use keyboard navigation to move focus between controls_.

+{{<post-image image="allow-keyboard.png" width="650" borderless="true" />}}

+### Allow keyboard focus on links in Firefox

+Using Firefox, there is an extra setting you have to do to be able to use keyboard navigation (moving focus to links).

+In addition to the _All controls_ setting in macOS described above, you also have to type `about:config` in Firefox and create a setting with the key `accessibility.tabfocus` and set it to `true`.

-## Adding key bindings for external keyboard
+### Adding key bindings for external keyboard

 I have the full size keyboard with numerical pad from Apple.
 What I found was that the keys that are called _Home_ and _End_ on other keyboards (not from Apple), don't do what I expect in a text file (moving the cursor to beginning or end of line).